Managing Employees Who Work a Flexible Schedule or Remotely

 How responsibilities will be shared.
 If two employees are sharing a job, spell out each person’s duties, including how and when they’ll communicate with each other, with work colleagues and you.
 Employees working flexible hours or compressed workweeks (regularly working some long days to earn either a day or part of a day off) should have a plan for handling phone calls and questions when they are out of the office.

 How contingencies will be handled.
 Will the employee attend meetings held on days that are not “office days“?
 How will the employee pitch in during peak or seasonal production periods?

 When drafting the initial written plan for off-site employees, include guidelines for child or elder care, office setup and safety.
 Here are some common guidelines for managing employees who work remotely:

 Make sure the employee’s home office area is appropriate to the nature of the work.
 In most cases, that means an area in the home, such as a bedroom or study, preferably with a door, set aside for business.
 In order to be productive, remote workers need a quiet and uncluttered space, free from the demands, distractions and interruptions of life at home.

 Review the off-site arrangement with the HR department to clarify safety and liability issues.

 In most cases, the organisation provides the off-site employee with the same type of technology that on-site employees have, including computer, voice mail, telephone, and so on.
 Technology has made remote working easier.
 It’s up to the remote worker to make efficient use of all the tools available for working with colleagues and customers.

 Employees who work from home only a day or two per week at their own request, often provide their own equipment while the company provides technical and other support.

 Establish ground rules about child and elder care.
-Employees should not use remote working as a substitute for childcare.
+Employees shouldn’t use remote working as a substitute for child care.
 Many employers require documentation that care arrangements have been made for the hours during which the employee will be working.

 Set measurable goals